-The Graham School of Management, established in 1983, provides theoretically sound and practically oriented programs to serve the broad needs of students interested in or continuing in the challenging fields of business and management.
+The Graham School of Management develops business leaders for personal, professional and service excellence.
 All of the business programs of the Graham School of Management are accredited by the Association to Advance Collegiate Schools of Business International (AACSB).

 The graduate programs include the master of business administration with a variety of concentrations as well as a number of certificate options.